What Jurors Conclude About Documentation

-A recent article from the Maryland Employment Law Letter provides some interesting food for thought for nonprofit employers.
+An article in the Maryland Employment Law Letter provides interesting food for thought for nonprofit employers.
 The article outlines three unwritten assumptions jurors make about documentation presented to them during trials:

-- The written word trumps the spoken word (i.e., if written performance evaluations indicate the employee is doing fine, verbal statements to the contrary aren't believable).
+- The written word trumps the spoken word.
+Such as, if written performance evaluations indicate the employee is doing fine, verbal statements to the contrary aren't believable.

-- If a situation isn't important to document, it must not be that important (i.e., is it worth firing over if it isn't worth writing down?)
+- If a situation isn't important to document, it must not be that important.
+Such as, is it worth firing over if it isn't worth writing down?

 Good documentation is at the heart of good human resource management.
-Effective human resource management is essential to minimizing the risk of employment claims.
-While avoiding these claims altogether is virtually impossible as long as you have employees, every nonprofit can take steps to manage employment risk.
+Effective human resource management is essential to minimizing the risk of employment practices claims.
+While avoiding these claims altogether is virtually impossible, if you have employees, every nonprofit can take steps to manage employment risk.